chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 why MVC 1.0 is heavily influenced by Spring MVC.
 Some people criticize that MVC 1.0 copies Spring MVC too much.
 But these people don't understand that using concepts from well established frameworks for standardization is a good thing.
+Standards should look at the best technologies out there.

 **Comment: Happy with Spring MVC :-)**

 Hey, you are using Spring MVC?
 That's great!
 Spring MVC is awesome!
-If you are happy with it, there is almost no good reason to migrate your apps to MVC 1.0.
+If you are happy with it, there is no good reason to migrate your apps to MVC 1.0.
-However, if you are creating a new application with there Java EE platform, using MVC 1.0 which ships with your container may be an interesting option.
+However, if you are creating a new application on the Java EE platform, using MVC 1.0 which ships with your container may be an interesting option.
 Especially if you are using Java EE technologies like CDI, JAX-RS, Bean Validation and friends.
-In this case including Spring into your project just to get the web framework part is not required any more.
-But if you are typically using the Spring framework and many other components of the Spring ecosystem, you should definitely go with Spring MVC.
+In this case including Spring into your project just to get the web framework wouldn't make any sense.
+But if you are typically using the Spring framework and other components of the Spring ecosystem, you should definitely go with Spring MVC.

 **Comment: Too late.
 Enhance JAX-RS.**

-Back then, before JSR 371 (MVC 1.0) was started, there were quite some discussion whether MVC web framework support should be added to JAX-RS or if a separate specification would make more sense.
+Back then, before JSR 371 (MVC 1.0) was started, there were quite some discussions whether web framework support should be added to JAX-RS directly or if a separate specification would make more sense.
 At that time the JAX-RS EG decided that adding web framework related concepts to the core JAX-RS API would not be a good idea.
 So a separate JSR was created.
 However,